Most people know that Acupuncture relieves pain, reduces inflammation and restores homeostasis (balance).

 2. Stimulation of the nervous system

 Acupuncture works by improving the flow of oxygen, nutrients and blood through specific networks of blood vessels to nourish every cell of our body.
-In Chinese Medicine, it is believed that the number one cause of disease is blood stagnation (a lack of proper blood circulation).
-When there is a problem with blood flow to any particular area of the body, that area can’t function properly.
+In Chinese Medicine, it’s believed that the number one cause of disease is blood stagnation (a lack of proper blood circulation).
+When there’s a problem with blood flow to any particular area of the body, that area can’t function properly.